lyhue1991/eat_tensorflow2_in_30_days/Chapter4-3.md

 Autograph mechanism transforms dynamic graph into static graph, making allowance for both executing and encoding efficiencies.

-There are certain rules for code that is able to converted by Autograph, or it could result in failure or unexpected results.
+There are certain rules for the code that is able to converted by Autograph, or it could result in failure or unexpected results.

-We are going to emphasize the coding rules of Autograph and its mechanism of converting into static graph, together with introduction about how to construct Autograph using `tf.Module`.
+We are going to introduce the coding rules of Autograph and its mechanism of converting into static graph, together with introduction about how to construct Autograph using `tf.Module`.

 This section introduce the coding rules of using Autograph.